kgisl/makesite/content/blog/2020-10-28-uvp-for-brand.md

 ## UVP for Edu branding

-Three approaches to enhance our UVP, and therefore our brand
+Three actionable approaches to "walk the talk" of the stated UVP, and therefore enhance the brand:

 - Zoho-Dyson like Finishing school adapted to our KGISL context as a playbook for talent building and acquisition in a non-formal setting, which will have spill-over effects to students in the formal stream as well